vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 Later, you'll use notes that you took here to discuss in your PD peer groups.

 ### Networking & Branding
+Outreach helps you establish

 Meetup, Built In events, networking groups, telling your story, speaking at a Meetup, blogging and social networking...

-Alumni Connection: Clip of Sonia
+Alumni Connection: Clip of Sonia OR use part of her podcast and Matt Kaufman on podcast (about Turing portfolio)

 ### Technical Interview Prep

+Podcast on technical interview prep from Ian?

 ### (Perceived) Barriers to your Job Search
 We can sometimes talk ourselves out of opportunities before we even give them a chance, and we create our own barriers to success.